Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Introduction

-Optical elements and light's polarization can be described mathematically using either the Jones or the Mueller-Stokes calculus.
-In the Jones calculus, polarization states are represented as $2\times1$ complex-elements vectors and polarization elements are represented as $2\times2$ complex-elements matrices~\cite{Jones}.
-Therefore, the complex nature of the Jones calculus allows for the inclusion of a global phase, composed of the dynamic and the geometric phase.
-A great amount of research has been devoted to the understanding of the geometric phase, and interesting applications have emerged in different areas of physics, such as that of wave-front shaping which lead to various constructs for quantum simulators~\cite{Cohen,Anandan}.
-In contrast to the Jones calculus, in the Mueller-Stokes calculus polarization states are described through $4\times1$ real-elements vectors and optical elements through $4\times4$ real-elements matrices.
-The Mueller-Stokes representation has well-known advantages, but the real representation excludes the global phase that is described in the Jones calculus~\cite{Garcia-Caurel,Savenkov}.
+Optical elements and light's polarization can be described mathematically using either the Jones or the Mueller-Stokes calculus~\cite{Chipman}.
+The Jones complex-elements vectors representation allows for the inclusion of a global phase, composed of the dynamic and the geometric phase.
+On the other hand, despite of the well-known advantages of the Mueller-Stokes real-elements vectors representation, it excludes the global phase that is described in the Jones calculus~\cite{Garcia-Caurel,Savenkov}.
+Another limitation of the Mueller-Stokes approach is that the Mueller matrices composed by 16 real elements structure the information in a complicated manner, since the physical meaning of the elements is not straightforward, and new parameters must be introduced in order to do so.

-In 1992, Goldstein~\cite{GoldsteinDual} proposed a Mueller matrix dual-rotating retarder polarimeter to characterize optical elements.
-Since then, the Mueller polarimetry has become a well-studied area continually evolving to provide less-prone-to-error methods~\cite{MuellerError}.
-However, the Mueller-Stokes approach has its limitations.
-For instance, according to Gil~\cite{LimitationsMuellerPolarimetry}, the 16 real elements of Mueller matrices structure the information in a complicated manner, since the physical meaning of the elements is not straightforward, and new parameters must be introduced in order to do so.
-This creates an absence of a complete understanding of the results which translates into a limitation in the Mueller polarimetry techniques~\cite{LimitationsMuellerPolarimetry}.
-Plus, the inclusion of the global phase in the mathematical description of the Mueller matrix is naturally not possible, since the Mueller calculus stays in the realm of the real numbers~\cite{Gil}.
+This complexity in the interpretation of the Mueller matrices elements creates an absence of a complete understanding of the results which translates into a limitation in the Mueller polarimetry techniques~\cite{LimitationsMuellerPolarimetry}.
 Furthermore, a great amount of research has been done to deal with the definition of Mueller matrices that represent real-world optical elements, in contrast to Jones matrices for which every matrix can represent a real-world polarization element~\cite{conditions}.
 Nonetheless, the Jones polarimetry has been greatly ignored, so almost no work has been devoted to the exploration or development of a Jones polarimetry technique.

 Recently, Garza-Soto et al.~\cite{Garza-Soto} proposed a traditional search method to characterize the Jones matrix of an optical element.
 The proposed method takes advantage of the Jones matrix representation, given that a matrix can be reconstructed from its eigenvectors and eigenvalues.
 Therefore, optical elements can be characterized through their eigenvectors, also known as eigenpolarizations~\cite{Lopez-Mago}.
 Interestingly, the eigenpolarizations of a Jones matrix can be orthogonal or non-orthogonal.
 If the eigenpolarizations are mutually orthogonal, the Jones matrix is said to be homogeneous.
 Otherwise, the Jones matrix is said to be inhomogeneous.